sqlserverdiaries/sqlserverdiaries.github.io/_posts/2021-01-02-i-am-online.md

 My wife and I decided to take the plunge and move to Ireland.
 Leaving family and friends behind, and my job of sixteen years, was a tough decision but we felt it was for the best.
 We spent the next three years in a rented apartment in Howth, Co.
 Dublin.

-Moving to another country also gave me the opportunity to attended my first SQL Saturday Ireland conference at the National College Of Ireland in Dublin.
+Moving to another country also gave me the opportunity to attend my first SQL Saturday Ireland conference at the National College Of Ireland in Dublin.

 After that conference I joined the SQL Ireland User Group, and attend monthly meetings organised through MeetUp.